fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 Inside the above code do you see the call to statement `SetWindowText(g_input_window, L"");`?
 This sets the window text of your edit box.
-In order for this to work we need to make the input box a global variable.
+In order for this to work you need to make the input box a global variable.
 Move the code

 {% highlight cpp %}